 How much does tree removal cost?
 The price of tree removal depends greatly upon so many factors related to the tree or trees so it’s best to talk to us and we can work out an affordable tree removal rate for you.

 Why do we need to remove trees?

 Cutting down trees can be an emotive topic but sometimes removing trees is unavoidable to ensure the safety of people and property.
 Trees can become infested with pests and disease, making them weak and brittle.
 They can also pose a safety risk due to their size or age.
 Tree branches overhanging homes or power lines can cause significant damage, especially during the Summer storm season here in South East Queensland.

 Palm trees can also be dangerous when their fronds fall to the ground.
 This is particularly so if they are planted near outdoor play or entertaining areas where the falling fronds could land on somebody, causing considerable harm.
-In this situation, total removal of the palm tree is recommended to ensure the safety of people first.
+In this situation, total tree lopping of the of the palm is recommended to ensure the safety of people first.

 However, it’s not just the parts of the tree you can see above ground that can cause harm.
 The most destructive part is usually underground.
 Tree roots can crack and lift foundations, concrete paths and paving, driveways, and swimming pools.
 They can also interfere with pipes and other underground utilities.
 These problems usually arise from planting the wrong species in the wrong spot.
 Some trees have massive root systems to anchor their large crowns or to satisfy their thirst for moisture.